AlexLadd/Appdaemon-Spotify-Player/README.md

 #### Optional:
 **Warning**: If any of the optional parameters are specified they will be considered 'on' or 'True'.
-If you do not want a parameter to be used simply remove it from the event.
+If you do not want a parameter to be used simply remove it from the event call.

 * **track**: Spotify track uri or song name
 * **album**: Spotify album uri or album name